hirakjyoti08/GeoCarTrack/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+OSMnx is open-source software licensed under the MIT License.